 Flights to Auckland

 *All prices advertised in Vietnam Dong (VND) are for reference only.
 Online bookings will be displayed and charged in Singapore Dollars (S$).
-Vietnam to New Zealand round-trip fares includes airport taxes between VND1,800,000 and VND1,990,000.
+Vietnam to New Zealand round-trip fares includes airport taxes on both Air New Zealand (NZ) and/or Singapore Airlines (SQ) coded flights.
 Tax is subject to currency exchange fluctuation.
 Final tax amount will be calculated upon confirmation of booking.
 Please note that final prices will be transacted in Singapore Dollars (S$) once you search for specific flight dates.
 Seats are limited for the above fare and offered on a first-come, first served basis.
 Passengers must book online at airnewzealand.com.vn or airnewzealand.com.sg.
 Cancellations are non-refundable or subject to cancellation fee.
 See detailed fare conditions.
 Changes are subject to change fees and service fees.
 See detailed fare conditions.
 Additional payments may also be required if original fare not available or applicable.
 Tickets are not transferable to another person.
 Air New Zealand reserves the right to change the above conditions and any routing exclusion without prior notice.
 Other restrictions may apply.

 New Zealand's largest urban environment, Auckland is home to 1.5 million people who bring a rich diversity to the region's food, arts and cultural experiences.
 The city's extinct volcanic cones offer spectacular views of the Hauraki Gulf Islands, native forest ranges, twin harbours and sparkling cityscape.
 With three local wine regions, surf and harbour beaches, native bird sanctuaries, marine reserves and seaside regional parks, there's always something wonderful to do or see here.